MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part2.md

     > [!div class="mx-imgBorder"]
     > ![Move and resize the Edit form control](media/northwind-orders-canvas-part2/form-03.png)

-1. In the formula bar, set the **DataSource** property of the control to this formula:
+1. In the formula bar, set the **DataSource** property of the control to this value:

     ```powerapps-dot
     Orders